Eastleigh: Notable people

-Famous people linked to Eastleigh include the painter Mary Beale, Chrystabel Leighton-Porter, the model for the Second World War cartoon character Jane, and Benny Hill who both lived in the town.
+Famous people linked to Eastleigh include the painter Mary Beale, Chrystabel Leighton-Porter, the model for the Second World War cartoon character Jane, and Benny Hill who all lived in the town.

 Hill's first job was at Woolworths on Leigh Road.
 He then moved on to be a milkman for Hanns Dairies, on Factory Road, now Wells Place.
 His time working in Eastleigh on a horse-drawn milk float gave him his inspiration for his hit record, "Ernie, The Fastest Milkman In The West".
 In Hill's honour, a plaque has been put up close to the site of the now demolished Hanns Dairies building and a new road has been named Benny Hill Close, though many of the people who had bought the new homes were not happy with the decision.
 An alternative suggestion was Cowpat Lane.

 Sir Arthur Young, the eminent chief of police, was born at 55 Chamberlayne Road in 1907.
 Sporting notables include Tommy Green who won an Olympic Gold Medal at the 1932 Los Angeles Games in the 50K walk, and Vince Hawkins who was British Middleweight Boxing Champion in the late 1940s.

 Other notable residents of Eastleigh include: